 - Be prepared for any potential political fallout or pressures that could come if elected officials or others choose to uplift your fund as the de facto for their institution(s)—they may then want a hand in its disbursement and politically overstep when determining how this will take place—even before decisions are made.

-- Prepare yourself for a range of possibilities and stand ready to adapt to changes as outside influence will come quickly and you will not have control over every decision.
+- Prepare yourself for a range of possibilities and stand ready to adapt to changes, as outside influence will come quickly and you will not have control over every decision.

 If you elect to go down the path of victim and family compensation or direct support:

-- You will need to consider the support of a viable firm, association or consultancy group to assist in processing funds for disbursement.
+- You will need to consider the support of a viable firm, association, or consultancy group to assist in processing funds for disbursement.

-- Give an Hour, National Compassion Fund, and American Red Cross are examples of organizations who can provide the necessary coordination involved in assessing victim's compensation.
+- Give an Hour, National Compassion Fund, and American Red Cross are examples of organizations who can provide the necessary coordination involved in assessing victims' compensation.

 - Consultancy groups typically come with varying costs that need to be incurred alongside the disbursement—this may range from $75,000 to $300,000, depending on the scale of the tragedy and compensation pool.

-Last cautionary advice is to realize there are significant administrative costs coming your way to manage the fund and its varying components:
+Realize that there are significant administrative costs coming your way to manage the fund and its varying components:

-- This comes in the form of staff resources, hired expertise and contracts to develop additional web pages and media coverage, as well as advice on legal protections against fraud, scammers, and so on.
+- This comes in the form of staff resources, hired expertise, and contracts to develop additional web pages and media coverage, as well as advice on legal protections against fraud, scammers, and so on.

 Everything moves at the speed of trust, so be sure to have qualified partners engaged:

-This may include, church leaders, local government, social service providers, hospital foundations, you name it.
-It's important to constantly assess the network, motives and long-term potential of each step as best you can without allowing it to immobilize your efforts.
+This may include church leaders, local government, social service providers, hospital foundations — you name it.
+It's important to constantly assess the network, motives, and long-term potential of each step as best you can without allowing it to immobilize your efforts.
 Consider quickly assessing who would be the best fit to coach your team through the process to better clarify who is responsible for what.